Akhilandrew/project_846/django_messenger/README.md

 ```

 To override default settings, create a local_settings.py file in the chat folder.
+One more thing is that this project is duplicated and is not my own project.

 Message prefetch config (load last n messages):
 ```python